Copyright (c) 2007 THE THRASH METAL GUIDE

 ZONA ABISSAL (BRAZIL)

-This band started well with a good heavy/power metal album (self-titled, released in 1988), but they failed to capitalize on the good quality of the music there, and 3 years later experienced themselves as thrash metal practitioners with this cool 4-track demo.
-The guys had managed to preserve the quality, offering edgy thrash with sharp guitars and clever song-structures.
-Their power metal past is well evident ("He Passed Away"), seeing a band influenced by acts, like early Helstar, Griffin, and Laaz Rockit, plus the casual more technical hook ala Have Mercy and Ulysses Siren.
+This band started well with a good heavy/power metal album (self-titled, released in 1988), but they failed to capitalize on the good quality of the music there and 3 years later experienced themselves as thrash metal practitioners with this cool 4-track demo.
+The guys had managed to preserve the quality offering edgy thrash with sharp guitars and clever song-structures.
+Their power metal past is well evident ("He Passed Away") seeing a band influenced by acts like early Helstar, Griffin, and Laaz Rockit, plus the casual more technical hook ala Have Mercy and Ulysses Siren.
 "Kill And Die" is an excellent speed metal cut in the Exciter vein, and "Full Of Desire" is an enjoyable semi-ballad with energizing galloping riffs.
-The singer has a not very emotional clean voice, which seldom shows a fuller involvement in the proceedings (the aforementioned semi-ballad).
+The singer has a not very emotional clean voice which seldom shows a fuller involvement in the proceedings (the aforementioned semi-ballad).

 Kill and Die Demo, 1993